 Grand Central Terminal is going to start serving commuters and visitors some new restaurant menus, making it the latest New York City commuter hub to roll out changes on the food front.

-The Metropolitan Transportation Authority, which is the terminal’s landlord, is planning a series of swaps at the historic station, with 15 leases either turning over or up for grabs.
+The Metropolitan Transportation Authority, which is Grand Central Terminal’s landlord, is planning a series of swaps at the historic station, with 15 leases either turning over or up for grabs.

 In the spring, Copenhagen chef Claus Meyer, known for the restaurant Noma, considered one of the best in the world, is opening a Nordic food hall and brasserie in the western half of Vanderbilt Hall.
 Meyer and his American investors were reportedly the highest bidders among 15 groups that responded to the request for proposals to use the hall and adjoining areas in the terminal.
 The rent in the first year of the 10-year lease will be $1.8 million.